Colorado Cleanup Services

 • Factors such as the amount and duration of exposure and individual health and immune status can affect the timeline of illness onset.

 When it comes to sewage exposure, there are numerous health hazards you should be aware of.
-Contact with sewage poses serious health risks that can lead to substantial health issues.
-These include:
+Raw sewage poses several significant health risks due to the presence of harmful pathogens, chemicals, and contaminants.
+Here are some key health risks associated with exposure to raw sewage:

 Exposure to sewage, although less common, can also pose a threat to people’s mental health.
 Fear and anxiety due to exposure incidents can negatively impact people’s well-being.